 The Associate of Science in Legal Studies Program at St. John’s University prepares students for further education or for entry-level employment in law-related fields by:

-Graduates of the Legal Studies Program have obtained positions in government agencies, in the Federal and State court systems, in private and non-profit organizations and in large and small law firms.
+Graduates of the Legal Studies Program have obtained positions in government offices and administrative agencies, in the Federal and State court systems, in private and non-profit organizations and in large and small law firms.

 Students in the Legal Studies Program also have obtained internships in Federal and State Courts, in City, State and Federal politicians’ offices, in District Attorney's Offices, at the Legal Aid Society, at Queens Volunteer Legal Services, at the St John's University School of Law Securities Arbitration Clinic and in private law offices.

 The Legal Studies Program is an American Bar Association-approved Paralegal Education Program.
 This program cannot be completed wholly online.
 A majority of the courses in this program must be taken in a traditional face-to-face classroom setting.
 Legal assistants and paralegals may not provide legal services directly to the public, except as permitted by law.

 For more information about admission to this and other acclaimed undergraduate programs at St. John’s University, please visit Undergraduate Admission online.
 Or contact us directly at the campus of your choice: